← Back to blogOther

 What is Outsourced Marketing?

 To outsource marketing is to hire a third party firm or professional to manage some or all of your marketing activities.
-Instead of relying on a full time in house team, you delegate tasks like digital advertising, content creation, social media, and SEO to outside experts.
+Instead of relying on a full time in house team, you delegate tasks like digital advertising, content creation, social media and branding, and SEO to outside experts.
 This can range from hiring a freelancer for a specific project to engaging an agency that acts as your entire marketing department.

 The practice is widespread.
 Nearly two thirds of B2B companies outsource a portion of their marketing, and it's popular across all company sizes.
 About 91% of medium to large businesses and 83% of small businesses bring in external help.